 Personal Services- Cost of wages, salaries, retirement, and other fringe benefits for City employees and to some extent, part-time, seasonal staff.
 This fund provides the funding for staff from four separate departments involved in public parking operations: police officers, parking control officers, a parking control technician, a maintenance worker, court clerks, and part-time seasonal employees.
 An increase is budgeted for 2008 for increased health care costs and wage adjustments for eligible employees.
-Also, personnel costs for a police officer position were moved to this fund from the General Operating Fund.
+Also, personnel costs for a police officer position was moved to this fund from the General Operating Fund.

 Commodities- Per Commission direction to enhance beautification efforts in the downtown parking areas, an increase was budgeted in 2007 however, due to revenue constraints, this amount was decreased in 2008.
-The cost of overlaying one of the parking garages was also included in the 2007 budget, but not in the 2008 budget.
+2007 was also higher due to the cost of overlaying one of the parking garages.